Skip to main content

 The improvement in sleep architecture stems from the precise recalibration of the body’s internal clock and signaling pathways.
 By restoring physiological levels of hormones like testosterone and progesterone, the body’s natural sleep-promoting mechanisms are strengthened.
 This includes enhancing GABAergic tone, stabilizing circadian rhythms, and reducing inflammatory signals that disrupt sleep.

 Growth hormone-releasing peptides specifically augment the restorative deep sleep phases, which are crucial for cellular repair and cognitive restoration.
-The overall effect is a more stable, efficient, and deeply cycle, reflecting a body in greater physiological balance.
+The overall effect is a more stable, efficient, and deeply restorative sleep cycle, reflecting a body in greater physiological balance.

 References